rodrigoaadias/UnoGameProjectCpp/README.md

 Using `Engine::CreateEntity<TEntityType>` will register the entity to receive `Begin()` and `Tick()` calls and it will return a handle class called `EntityPtr<TEntityType>`.

 ### EntityPtr
 The `EntityPtr` is a core functionality of this project and it's mandatory to be used with Entities in the game.
-This handle makes all memory allocations easier.
+This is a handler that makes all memory allocations easier.
 It manipulates the object created in a shared pointer, that can be destroyed any time in your code.
 It also has a `IsValid()` method to check if the object is still alive.

 The `EntityPtr` can be copied along the code many times, and when you destroy the `Entity` that the `EntityPtr` handles, all `EntityPtr` objects will know that the `Entity` is destroyed.
 It is helpful to handle with situations that an object doesn't exist anymore.